A LIMITS TO GROWTH CRITIQUE OF THE RADICAL LEFT:

 More cooperative and participatory ways, enabling people in small communities to take control of their own development, to include and provide for all.
 In the coming era of scarcity it will be obvious that communities must cooperate to ensure that collective needs are met.
 This will involve local commons, committees working bees, and town assemblies and referenda making the important decisions about local development and administration.
 Thus most governing will have to be carried out by citizens via highly participatory arrangements, partly because expensive centralised states will not be sustainable but mainly because only the people who live in and have to maintain local economies are in a position to make and carry out the right decisions.
 The viability of the new systems will depend largely on the level of conscientiousness, community solidarity, empowerment and control, and experienced satisfaction.
 These crucial "spiritual" qualities can only thrive in small, cooperative and largely self-governing communities in control of their own fate.

 Mostly village-level government, via participatory mechanisms.
-The kind of economy just described involves all citizens in their own self-government.
+The kind of economy just described involves all citizens in the self-government of their own local communities.
 Most decisions will be made via informal discussion, committees, referenda and town meetings, and implemented via committees and working bees.
 Relatively little will be left for centralised state or national governments to do, although their roles will be important, e.g., in coordinating national rail systems, locating steel mills and heavier industry, maintaining communication systems.
 Ideally states would have no autonomous power but would derive all authority from the town assemblies through classically anarchist principles of delegation and federation.

 Mondragon provides a plausible example of desirable approaches to cooperative town banking, business incubators, and solutions to investment, initiative and enterprise issues.
 In my view it will be desirable to leave most of the economy in the form of private enterprise, i.e., small firms and farms owned and run by private individuals, families and cooperatives, because this is most likely to maximise the satisfaction people derive from productive activity.
 Needless to say there would have to be sensitive social control, guidelines and limits, and enterprises would have to be focused on enabling autonomous livelihoods from making a constant valued contribution to the community, with no interest in accumulating or growth.